This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 Predictor analysis¶

-Understanding which predictors contribute most to imputation quality helps with feature selection and model interpretation.
-These tools analyze predictor-target relationships and evaluate sensitivity to predictor selection.
+These tools analyze which predictors contribute most to imputation quality, helping with feature selection and model interpretation.

 Mutual information¶

 Mutual information measures the reduction in uncertainty about one variable given knowledge of another.
-Unlike correlation coefficients that capture only linear relationships, mutual information detects any statistical dependency, making it valuable for mixed data types.
+Unlike correlation coefficients, which capture only linear relationships, mutual information detects any statistical dependency.

 For discrete random variables and :